mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

 There are many Go tools that are not sub-commands of the `go` command.
 Some of the more popular ones include:

+- `gofmt`\
+  This formats code in the standard format.
+  It uses tabs for indentation and spaces for alignment.
+  It also alphabetizes imports.
+  The arguments can be file paths or directory paths to process all the `.go` files in the directories.
+  By default, the formatted code is written to stdout.
+  To overwrite the files, include the `-w` flag.
 - `golint`\
   This is a linter for `.go` files that just focuses on coding style.
   Unlike `gofmt` which corrects some issues, `golint` just reports them.